tlamedia/gtm-kit/readme.txt

 #### Enhancements:
 * A notifications handler has been added to communicate issues and notifications that require the user’s attention.
+* Added a warning when other Google Tag Manager plugins that may cause a conflict are active.
+* WooCommerce users are advised to install a supported SEO plugin to take advantage of a default category in data layer items.

 #### Bugfixes: